dfinity/stable-structures/README.md

 when used in a canister and to a [VectorMemory] otherwise.

+Note that **stable structures cannot share memories.**
+Each memory must belong to only one stable structure.
-Note that **each stable structure needs a separate memory.** For example, this fails when run in a canister:
+For example, this fails when run in a canister:

 ```no_run